Lodestar

 Is winter driving safe in Estonia?

 Safe when properly equipped.
-Winter tires (M+S or studded) are mandatory by law from October 1 through April 30.
-Main roads are salted and cleared promptly after snowfall; the road authority (Transpordiamet) publishes real-time road condition maps online.
+Winter tyres are mandatory from 1 December and may be fitted from 15 October; since 2019 they must carry the 3PMSF snowflake symbol, because an M+S marking alone no longer qualifies.
+Main roads are salted and cleared promptly after snowfall, and Transpordiamet publishes real-time road condition maps online.
 Ice is the primary hazard on secondary roads, bridges, and shaded stretches in January and February.
-Studded tires are permitted from November 1 and provide meaningfully better grip on ice than non-studded winter tires.
-Driving in Estonia in January on summer tires is both illegal and genuinely dangerous.
+Studded tyres are permitted until 31 March, exceptionally to 30 April, and give meaningfully better grip on ice.
+Driving in Estonia in January on summer tyres is both illegal and genuinely dangerous.

 Verified —